wpendl99/.github/profile/css/frameworks/frameworks.md

 ## ☑ Assignment

-Now that we have experience with Bootstrap we can build a simple home page that demonstrates using Bootstrap components.
-Fork this [CodePen](https://codepen.io/leesjensen/pen/wvXEmVQ) and experiment with what it provides.
+Now that you have experience with Bootstrap you can build a simple home page using Bootstrap components.
+Fork this [CodePen](https://codepen.io/leesjensen/pen/wvXEmVQ) and experiment with it.
 Remove the components it demonstrates and replace it with some other Bootstrap components.
 When you are done upload the URL of your CodePen with a description of what you found interesting to the Canvas assignment.